davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/expand-focus.md

 See [](./set-wide-goal.md).

-Unorganized notes generally indicate you really want to focus on a topic, but believe there is value in a thought you should save for later.
-You can add these (or any other thoughts) to the set of notes you are attending to, without making them show up in `git` as uncommitted changes, by adding them to a file in your text editor but not saving the file (e.g. `:w` in `vim`).
-Another option is to open a "reminder tab" in your web browser and move it out of the way.

 ### Decrease costs

 To analogize to the work that nets do, you're temporarily switching to task A (a different